jcvanelst/zep-hvf-babylab/README.md

 A naming convention has been introduced in order to work towards a more generic way of using and reusing this type of experiment.

-The new format for naming stimuli becomes:
+The format for naming stimuli becomes:

 Speaker*speakerID*\_*type*\_*token*